Ragunda Municipality: Demographics

-This is a demographic table based on Ragunda Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.
+This is a demographic table based on Ragunda Municipality's electoral districts in the 2022 Swedish general election sourced from Sveriges Television's election platform, in turn taken from Statistics Sweden's official reports.

-In total there were 5,204 residents, including 3,983 Swedish citizens of voting age.
+In total, there were 5,204 residents, including 3,983 Swedish citizens of voting age.
 55.2% voted for the left coalition and 43.4% for the right coalition.
 Indicators are in percentage points except population totals and income.